 Entities that perform POC testing must report each individual positive and negative test result to state and local public health officials, per the Control of Communicable Disease Code, in addition to the patient/parent/guardian according to the instructions below.
 Anyone at the school or entity performing the testing may enter the data.

-- You will need your CLIA number, ordering provider, entity name, address, phone number, the type of testing platform, and the point of contact email and phone number.
+- You will need your CLIA number, ordering provider, entity name, address, phone number, the type of testing platform, and the POC email and phone number.

 - Once the registration has been processed, the individual who submitted the registration will receive an email with a link to begin reporting.
 This link is unique to the entity and can be shared with other staff who will be reporting results.